SIMION® Industry standard charged particle optics simulation software.

 Definition: Low Frequency

 SIMION and CPO programs deal only with static and low-frequency oscillating electrode voltages.
-By low frequency, we generally mean that the wavelength (lambda = c / nu) is much smaller than the length of the electrodes under study.
+By low frequency, we generally mean that the wavelength (lambda = c / nu) is much larger than the length of the electrodes under study.
 When this is true, we can typically ignore any magnetic fields generated from the oscillations in the electric field (e.g. radio antennas).
 Such low frequencies are sometimes called quasistatic, and this approximation is then refered to as the quasistatic approximation of Maxwell's equations, in which the time derivatives are omitted.

 Examples of low-frequency devices simulated by SIMION and CPO include quadrupoles and ion traps.

-Any comments on this web page? (will be sent to SIS)
+Any comments on this web page? (will be sent to Adaptas SIMION Support)

-[Optional] Your name: email: phone/fax:
+[Optional] Your name: email: phone: